| OTTAVIANO PETRVCCI |

 movement.
 New music for recorders has been composed from the 1930's onward.
 Especially

-German composers wrote attractive duets.
+German composers wrote attractive duets, for instance H.U.
+Staeps.
 The most beautiful piece is, however, a solitary

 Allegro by the British composer Lennox Berkeley (Oxford 1903- London 1989).
 These pieces